Fateh Singh (Sikh warrior): Early life and conquest

 Not much is known about Fateh Singh’s early life.
 Bhai Fateh Singh was the great-grandson of prominent Sikh preacher Bhai Bhagtu.
 Fateh Singh would join Banda Singh Bahadur in his liberation of Punjab.
 He participated in the Battle of Samana in 1709, launching an attack on the town of Samana on 26 November of the same year.
 Samana was home to Jalad-ud-Din who was the executioner of Guru Tegh Bahadur.
 It was also home to Shasil Beg and Bashil Beg, the executioners of Baba Zorawar Singh and Baba Fateh Singh.
 Due to this, the town was widely hated among the Sikhs.
 The town also contained large amounts of treasure and loot that would finance the Sikh war effort.
 Banda Singh camped around 20 kilometres from Samana where he held a meeting with his generals to plan the attack.
 Among them was Fateh Singh.
 Their intelligence told them that the head of Samana was confident that he could repulse the Sikh attack.
 He did not increase defences out of confidence.
 Banda Singh, Fateh Singh, and the Sikh forces advanced upon Samana and were able to enter the town before the gates of the town could be closed.
 Fighting ensued in the streets of Samana between the Sikh and Mughal forces.
 The Local peasantry who were resentful towards the rich nobles of the town, began setting fire to the various mansions of the town.
 According to one source, “pools of blood flowed through the drains.”
 Another says that nearly 10,000 muslims being massacred.

-Banda Singh, impressed by Fateh Singh’s bravery and spirt in battle, appointed him as Faujdar of Samana as well as Samana’s 9 parganhas.
+Banda Singh, impressed by Fateh Singh’s bravery and spirt in battle, appointed him as Faujdar of Samana as well as Samana’s 9 parganas.
 Banda Singh conquered Ghuram and added it into Fateh Singh’s administration.